HOME

 When you come to visit we will greet you warmly.
 We have Bibles and Hymn Books available for visitors, so you can follow the Bible readings and join in the hymns.
 If you are not familiar with the Bible we can give you help to find the place.

-Daily Bible verse from the Choice Gleanings Calendar
+Choice Gleanings Calendar

 We sing several hymns during our services.
 On a Sunday morning when we remember the Lord we use both the "Believers Hymn Book" and "Hymns for Remembrance and Worship".

-On a Sunday evening for our Gospel Service we use "Mission Praise" and Sankey's "Sacred Songs and Solos"
+On a Sunday evening for our Gospel Service we use "Mission Praise" and Sankey's "Sacred Songs and Solos".

 Postal Bible School.